BC Employment and Assistance Act

 Dismissal of appeal

-23 (1) If at any time before a panel makes a decision under section 24 [decision of panel], both parties to the appeal consent to the dismissal of the appeal by each signing the form specified by the minister,
+23 (1) If, at any time before a panel makes a decision under section 24 [decision of panel], the person who commenced the appeal notifies the tribunal or the panel chair that the person wishes to withdraw the appeal, the appeal is deemed to have been dismissed by the panel.

 (2) A panel may dismiss an appeal if it considers that the appeal is frivolous, vexatious or trivial or is not brought in good faith.